zyx/manual/VoltageStandards.md

 # Voltage Standards

-Rack input and output values (carried by cables) are in voltage units.
+In Rack, input and output values carried by patch cables are in voltage units (V).
-You can measure absolute voltage levels using the Fundamental Scope.
+You can measure absolute voltage levels using modules like Fundamental Scope.

-Rack attempts to model Eurorack standards as accurately as possible, but this is a problem for two reasons: there are very few actual "standards" in Eurorack (The only rule is that you can always find a module which breaks the rule), and a few changes must be made due to using a finite sample rate (digital) vs. an infinite sample rate (analog).
+Rack attempts to model Eurorack standards as accurately as possible, but this is a problem for two reasons: there are very few actual "standards" in Eurorack (The only rule is that you can always find a module which breaks the rule), and there are a few differences between digital (finite sample rate) and analog (infinite sample rate).

 ### Audio and Modulation